great-expectations/great_expectations/docs/terms/evaluation_parameter.md

 ---
 id: evaluation_parameter
 title: Evaluation Parameter
-hoverText: A connector to store and retrieve information about parameters used during Validation of an Expectation which reference simple expressions or previously generated metrics.
+hoverText: A dynamic value used during Validation of an Expectation which is populated by evaluating simple expressions or by referencing previously generated metrics.
 ---

 import UniversalMap from '/docs/images/universal_map/_universal_map.mdx';